-In summary this project explores the use of polysaccharide based hydrogels for medical applications.
-The aim of this project was to demonstrate the potential of KGM and XG in the development of hydrogels for bacterial removal activity during the wound healing process.
-The choice of polysaccharide as a base of hydrogels was because its properties that consists of bacteria's envelope polysaccharide that will help the bacterial cell recognize the carbohydrate moities.
-To achieve this, a series of objectives were identified: 1) to produce polysaccharide-based hydrogels, 2) to optimize the ratio of KGM:XG in the production of hydrogels and 3) to understand the effect of hydrophobicity and hydrophilicity in the removal of bacteria from the petri dish.
-The hydrophilic interaction between hydrogels and bacterial species plays important rule in adhesion of bacterial colonies to the hydrogels' surface.
+In summary, this project explores the use of polysaccharide based hydrogels for medical applications.
+The aim of this project was to demonstrate the potential of Konjac Glucomannan and Xanthan gum in the development of hydrogels for bacterial removal activity during the wound healing process.
+The choice of polysaccharide as a base of hydrogels was because of its properties consist of bacterial's envelope polysaccharides that will help the bacterial cell recognize the carbohydrate moities.
+To achieve this, a series of objectives were identified: 1) to produce polysaccharide based hydrogels, 2) to optimize the ratio of KGM: Xanthan gum in the production of hydrogels and 3) to understand the effect of hydrophobicity and hydrophilicity in the removal of bacteria from the petri dish.
+The hydrophilic interaction between hydrogels and bacterial species plays an important role in adhesion of bacterial colonies to the hydrogels' surface.

-Characterizing analysis showed all hydrogels are biodegradable and biocompatible which nontoxic to be used.
-Initially the attempts were made to produce KGM, XG and KGM-XG hydrogels with crosslinked properties that would benefit wound healing [14].
-However, the nature of single composition of KGM and XG hydrogel that breaks easily when contacting with water limits their use in experimental of bacterial removal test, especially when placing the medium onto the agar plate, and can result in the pre-dissolution state.
-Therefore, the blend KGM-XG hydrogels with greater strength and mechanical properties were conducted by placing onto the confluent bacterial colonies on the agar.
-These hydrogels have different biological and chemical properties, where the hydrogels which containing lower water content had remarkable properties for bacterial to successfully attach onto the hydrogel.
-The water content inside the hydrogels presented in this project are equally important for degradation profile and hydrophilicity-hydrophobicity determination.
+Characterizing analysis showed all hydrogels are biodegradable and biocompatible which non-toxic to be used.
+Initially the attempts were made to produce KGM, Xanthan and KGM-Xanthan hydrogels with crosslinked properties that would benefit wound healing.
+However, the nature of the single composition of KGM and Xanthan hydrogel that breaks easily when contacting with water limits their use in experimental bacterial removal tests, especially when placing the medium onto the agar plate, and can result in the pre-dissolution state.
+Therefore, the blend KGM-Xanthan hydrogels with greater strength and mechanical properties were conducted by placed onto the confluent bacterial colonies on the agar.
+These hydrogels have different biological and chemical properties, whereas the hydrogels contain lower water content had remarkable properties for bacteria to successfully attach to the hydrogel.
+The water content inside the hydrogels presented in this project is equally important for degradation profile and hydrophilicity-hydrophobicity determination.

 Increasing the degree of crosslinking to the desired mechanical property of the hydrogel could be achieved.
-However, too high degree of crosslinking will decrease the % elongation of the hydrogels then creates a more brittle structure.
-Hence, it would be necessary to have an optimum degree of crosslinking to achieve a relatively strong and yet elastic hydrogel [3].
+However, too high degree of crosslinking will decrease the % elongation of the hydrogels, creating a more brittle structure.
+Hence, it would be necessary to have an optimum degree of crosslinking to achieve a relatively strong yet elastic hydrogel [13].
 The interpenetrating phases with different degradation profiles and swelling responses to physiological conditions provided multiple controls over bacterial adhesion onto the hydrogels.
 A detailed study on the characterizations of the hydrogels would also be advantageous to further understand the factors that influence bacterial - polymer interactions.
-An adhesive polysaccharide hydrogels will aid the healing process of wound by attaching onto the bacterial colonies and remove them physically from the wound, which that essential in the prevention of further infections.
-Due to limitation of time for research and facilities, it would be necessary in the future to conduct more repeat experiments for better results.
-In brief, KGM-XG based hydrogels showed great potential for biomedical applications of the wound treatment especially for diabetic foot ulcer (DFU) where the hydrogels able to reduce the bacterial infections as well as lower the use of antibiotic which speed up the recovery time and reduce the cost in treatment.
+Adhesive polysaccharide hydrogels will aid the healing process of wound by attaching onto the bacterial colonies and remove them physically from the wound, which that essential in the prevention of further infections.
+Due to the limitation of time for research and facilities, it would be necessary for the future to conduct more repeat experiments for better results.
+In brief, KGM-Xanthan based hydrogels showed great potential for biomedical applications of wound treatment especially for diabetic foot ulcer (DFU) where the hydrogels able to reduce bacterial infections as well as lower the use of antibiotics, which speed up the recovery time and reduce the cost in treatment.